ruudud/devdns/README.md

 configuring local resolving.

 The DNS server running in devdns is set to proxy requests for unknown hosts to Google's DNS server 8.8.8.8.
-It also adds a wildcard record (normally `*.test`, see `DNS_DOMAIN` below) pointing back at the host machine (bridge IP in Linux), to facilitate communication when running a combination of services "inside" and "outside" of Docker.
+It also adds a wildcard record (by default `*.test`, see `DNS_DOMAIN` below) pointing back at the host machine (bridge IP in Linux), to facilitate communication when running a combination of services "inside" and "outside" of Docker.

 ## Using